SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Rust

+- [rome/tools](https://github.com/rome/tools) - The Rome Toolchain.
+A linter, compiler, bundler, and more for JavaScript, TypeScript, HTML, Markdown, and CSS.
 - [hoodie/notify-rust](https://github.com/hoodie/notify-rust) - ☝️send desktop notifications from you rust app.
 - [obv-mikhail/InputBot](https://github.com/obv-mikhail/InputBot) - A Rust library for creating global hotkeys, and emulating inputs.
 - [H-M-H/Weylus](https://github.com/H-M-H/Weylus) - Use your tablet as graphic tablet/touch screen on your computer.